CSammy/csammy.github.io/index.md

 * Features like ActiveSync and Outlook integration

 I am aware that not all of these are hard facts.
-Still, AS is one of the most important arguments to me, because it enables my users to sync with the application without needing to resort to \*DAV adapters.
+Still, AS is one of the most important arguments to me because it enables my users to sync with the application without needing to resort to \*DAV adapters.

 [The process to change to Nextcloud appears to be straight-forward.](https://nextcloud.com/migration/) First I need to upgrade to ownCloud 8.2, then switch over to Nextcloud 9.0, then upgrade Nextcloud itself.